A-Nitram/Jaxxa-Rimworld/README.md

 0.16
 -Update to Alpha 9
 -Removed "ED-MortarAmmo"
---Similar feature now implimented in the base game -Removed "ED-EMRG turret"
+--Similar feature now implemented in the base game -Removed "ED-EMRG turret"
 --Was mainly a demo for turrets using Ammo and that is now in the base game --Might come back later in some form.